 Yesterday I mentioned a crazy chocolate muffin kick.
 Well, I’m coming off it.
-I got the results I wanted (for now) and like this recipe enough to share it.
+I got the results I wanted (for now) and like this recipe for Dark Chocolate Oatmeal Muffins enough to share it.

 Let me preface this by saying it’s easy to make really rich, delicious, buttery chocolate muffins.
 Obviously, making them tasty and lower in calories and fat is harder.
 A company that’s mastered it is Vitamuffin, but since going to the store and buying Vitamuffins is just too easy (and more expensive), I wanted to make something similarly low in calories and with some nutritional value.
 I was also on the fence as to whether to go the “better living through chemistry” route and use artificial sweeteners or stick with sugar.
 With this muffin, you can take either route.

 First, I started with a Vitamuffin clone from Food.com (formerly Recipezaar) which had pretty decent reviews.
 I also liked some of the modifications made by Katie at Dashing Recipes, particularly changing the flour to oats.
 I won’t bore you with how many times or alterations I made because the truth is I lost track, but in the end the one I liked best was this one.
 The muffins don’t rise much and they come out of the oven fairly soft.
 As they cool, they solidify somewhat and taste really good, even though the texture is slightly grainy from the oatmeal (but not bad — just different).